 b) Differentiation from medical devices manufactured in-house

-LDTs, or “in vitro diagnostic medical devices from in-house production”, must themselves be differentiated from “medical devices from in-house production.”
+It is important to differentiate LDTs, or “in vitro diagnostic medical devices from in-house production,” from “medical devices from in-house production”.
 In the case of a “medical device from in-house production,” we would talk about in-house production according to Article 5(5) MDR.

 Read more here on the in-house production of medical devices, the definition of the term own production, and the difference between placing on the market, parameterization, and combination.